SenseNet/docs.sensenet.com/content/tutorials/getting-started/getting-started-with-react.md

 </ContentType>
 ```

-*Post* is an inherited tyoe of *Article* which contains basic fields for common text content metadata, e.g. author, lead, keywords or content body.
+*Post* is an inherited type of *Article* which contains basic fields for common text content metadata, e.g. author, lead, keywords or content body.
 With the following code we are extending this with the date of publication.

 ```xml
 <ContentType name="BlogPost" parentType="Article" handler="SenseNet.ContentRepository.GenericContent" xmlns="http://schemas.sensenet.com/SenseNet/ContentRepository/ContentTypeDefinition">